 Who owns Now Broadband?

-Now Broadband is owned by parent company Sky and offers more flexible access to Sky's range of channels, in the form of Now TV passes, as well as affordable fibre and ADSL broadband deals.
+Now Broadband is owned by parent company Sky and offers more flexible access to Sky's range of channels through Now TV memberships, as well as affordable fibre and ADSL broadband deals.

 Is Now Broadband the same as Sky?

 Now Broadband offers access to the best of Sky's sports, movies and entertainment programming.
-But it works very differently to Sky, by allowing customers to add and subtract channels whenever they like, with what are called Now TV Passes.
+But it’s quite different to Sky.